kamil-cy/awake-guardian/README.md

 ### Settings
 **AwakeGuardian** can be configured in the settings dialog.
-You can adjust reminder or nag timers, toggle volume incrementing when nagging and toggle running the program on system startup.
+You can adjust reminder or nag timers, toggle volume incrementing when reminding or nagging and toggle running the program on system startup.
 Also you can adjust the time window in which the program can work.

-Using power management section you can determine the the after which a specified action can occur for energy saving.
+Using power management section you can determine the time after which a specified action can occur for energy saving.
 Depending on the capabilities of the operating system, the available options are:
 - `Poweroff` turns off the computer after a preset time of inactivity.
 - `Suspend` puts the computer into a low-power state with the ability to quickly resume operation.